Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems

 \section{Conclusion}

 In this work we proposed a new paradigm for accelerating iterative data-driven reconstruction (IDR) schemes such as plug-and-play methods and deep unrolling networks, and we have done recovery analysis for such frameworks for the first time and perform a thorough comparison to full-batch unrolling.
-Our generic framework is based on leveraging the spirit of stochastic optimization and dimensionality reduction into the design of deep unrolling schemes for computational efficiency and memory efficiency in solving large-scale imaging inverse problems.
+Our generic framework is based on leveraging the spirit of sketching in stochastic optimization and dimensionality reduction into the design of IDR schemes for computational efficiency and memory efficiency in solving large-scale imaging inverse problems.
 Moreover, we propose auxiliary denoiser sketching schemes for mitigating the computational overheads of advanced denoisers for plug-and-play methods.
 We have provided theoretical analysis of the proposed framework for the estimation guarantees from the viewpoint of stochastic optimization theory.
 Then we provide numerical study of the proposed schemes in the context of X-ray CT image reconstruction, demonstrating the effectiveness of our acceleration framework for deep unrolling networks.
 Although in this paper we mostly applied our sketching framework for accelerating PnP and deep unrolling, we need to emphasis here that this framework can be readily applied to accelerate newer algorithmic schemes such as deep restoration prior \citep{hu2023restoration} and deep equilibrium models \citep{gilton2021deep} and generative conditional sampling \citep{cai2024nf}.

-Moreover, it is also worth noting that, not long after our preliminary report \cite{tang2021stochastic} regarding the LSPD network occurred on arXiv in 2021, Bajic et al.\cite{bajic20223d} successfully extended our LSPD scheme to huge-scale 3D helical CT reconstruction, where they show that the subset approximation in LSPD can lead to significant reduction on the memory requirement during training, which is crucial in huge-scale applications.
-This again suggests great potential and practicality of our acceleration schemes.